 Next, find a drain point & get connected

-With the preparation work completed and a clean F&E tank ready to go, switch the system on and turn up its thermostat so that the pump & boiler run and get some circulation going around the pipework.
+With the preparation work completed and a clean F&E tank ready to go, switch the central heating system on and turn up its thermostat so that the pump & boiler run and get some circulation going around the pipework.

 Find a convenient drain point and connect up your hosepipe, again ensuring that the outlet end is sufficiently secured in whatever you’re using as a drain as you don’t want to end up with a system-full of dirty water all over the floor.